eee-Andrew/Unity_Drone/README.md

 - Go to Assets(down left) -> right click -> Create -> Input Actions -> name it : **Drone_inputs**
 - Double left click on Drone_inputs -> hit plus **+** button , name it : **Drone**
 - Click on New actions and name it : Move
-- delete the <No Binding> with right click and delete
+- delete the <No Binding> with right click and deleted
 -
+d